 2. Choose the Right Data to Monitor

-Focus on data streams that have the most significant impact, particularly those tied to core organizational metrics such as revenue, system uptime, or customer experience.
 Clean and high-quality data is essential for unsupervised anomaly detection and semi-supervised anomaly detection, or any ML solution in general.
 It is impossible to effectively operate based on incomplete or noisy data, as it increases false positives and reduces the effectiveness of ML models.
+Scaling data is also important to ensure features have comparable weights, which improves the performance of your anomaly detection model.
+A well-designed data collection strategy ensures that relevant signals are captured consistently across systems and environments.

 3. Select a Detection Approach That Fits Your Context